Alain Prost: Helmet

 Prost used a helmet design based on the three colours of the French flag, blue, white and red, with his name along the side.
 During his early career Prost used a basic design of white all over with some blue detail around the visor (blue helmet with a white 180° flipped Y and red lines in the lower branch of the flipped Y and in the upper branch, surrounding the top).
 During Prost's time at Renault, he used more blue details, most notably around the rear of his helmet.
 Prost's helmet changed in 1985, as his helmet now had the blue detail around the front, surrounding the visor (with also a blue stripe on the side region, making the white area become a P) and a white ring with red lines surrounding the top (forming a white circle with a blue half in the rear of the top).
 Prost kept a similar design for his entry at Ferrari and Williams.
 Sometimes Prost used variants of his helmet design.
 In 2007 he used his original design, but with the circle top all red and a red line in the lower chin area.
 In 2010, he used a pearl white helmet with silver flames and a blue-white-red-white-blue stripe on the visor, designed by Kaos Design.

 Career legacy

-Prost is widely regarded as one of the greatest ever Formula One drivers, and is considered by some to be the greatest Formula One driver of all time.
-In 2009, an Autosport survey taken by 217 Formula One drivers saw Prost voted as the fourth greatest Formula One driver of all time.
-In October 2020, The Economist ranked champion drivers by the relative importance of car quality to driver skill.
-According to this ranking, Prost is Formula One's third best driver of all time.
-In November 2020, Carteret Analytics used quantitative analysis methods to rank Formula One drivers.
-According to this ranking, Prost is Formula One's eighth best driver of all time.
-A 2022 mathematical analysis of all F1 drivers by f1-analysis.com put Prost as the 4th greatest driver of all time, and the second greatest once differences between different eras had been corrected for.
-In November 2022, Autosport ranked Prost as the statistical fourth best driver of all time.
+Prost is widely regarded as one of Formula One's greatest-ever drivers.
+He is tied with Sebastian Vettel and Max Verstappen for the fourth-most Drivers' Championships of all time with four, behind only Lewis Hamilton, Michael Schumacher, and Juan Manuel Fangio.
+In addition, he was just 12.5 points away from an eight-title career.
+At his retirement, Prost held the record for most career Grand Prix victories (51), which stood for fourteen years.
+(Michael Schumacher broke Prost's record during the 2001 season.
+For his own part, Prost believed that had Ayrton Senna not died in 1994, he would have broken Prost's wins record first.)
+In addition, while Senna held the record for most career pole positions at Prost's retirement, Prost was superb on race day and held the record for most career fastest laps (41) until 2001, when Schumacher broke that record as well.